 Mode of instruction

-The course contains a mixture of lectures, guest speakers, in-class group assignments and discussions.
-Main emphasis is on the interaction among students, with guest lecturers and discussions during and after the lecture.
+The course contains a mixture of lectures, guest speakers, in-class group assignments, discussions and a simulation.
+Main emphasis is on the interaction among students, with guest lecturers and discussions during the lecture.

 Total study load 140 hrs – contact hours: 18 – self-study hours: 122